yashiwashi123/ART-TALK/README.md

 __A LOT__

-1.Firgure out error I've been getting when creating a form for create new topics
 1. also add ability to reply to posts

 2. Add Sign Up/ Login Page
 	1. add email verification